wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+Version 1.3.6, *released 07/12/14*

+* Added additional security checks.
+* Improved the process of [upgrading from WP-SpamFree to WP-SpamShield](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_10).
+(WP-SpamFree is the old version of this plugin, which I wrote in 2007, and passed on to other developers in 2010.
+It is no longer supported, but this plugin will gracefully upgrade from it, and import all your old settings, automatically.
+All contact forms will continue to work without any modifications.)
+* Fixed a couple minor bugs.
+* Updated the spam filters.

 Version 1.3.5, *released 07/09/14*